Here are 38 African American children’s movies that show us in leading roles defying the odds of society.

 The Pursuit of Happyness (2006) Available at the Library

 Forced to live out in the streets with his son, Christopher Gardner continues to sell bone density scanners while concurrently taking on an unpaid internship as a stockbroker, with slim chances for advancement to a paid position.
-Before he can receive pay, he needs to outshine the competition through 6 months of training, and to sell his devices to stay afloat.
+Before he can receive pay, he needs to outshine the competition through 6 months of training and sell his devices to stay afloat.

 Barry (2016) Available on Netflix